cse110-sp24-group30/cse110-sp24-group30/admin/team.md

 - Ali Mohammadiasl https://github.com/AliMohammadiasl
     - My name is Ali and I am a third year transfer CS student.
 I love being active in my free time and really enjoy working out, biking, hiking, and sometimes going on runs.
 I am also a massive fan of sports, my favorites being Soccer and Formula 1.
 My favorite soccer team is Manchester United and my favorite F1 team is Ferrari.
 - James Goodwin https://github.com/Cloud1379
+    - My name is James and I am a second year CS major.
+I’m an officer and varsity member on UCSD’s table tennis team, and I occasionally compete against other nationwide collegiate teams in tournaments.
+I also enjoy working out, playing videogames, and practicing guitar.
 - Phoebe Tang https://github.com/adironene
 - Rain van Eetveldt https://github.com/beepbeeepimajeep
     - I am a 3rd year Computer Science major.
 I was born and raised in South Africa and have lived in San Diego for 8 years.
 I am an avid reader - mostly fiction at the moment and have an 8 year old daughter who keeps me happy and busy.